anz-bank/protoc-gen-sysl/tests/README.md

     - tests the creation of empty types in sysl
 - date
     - tests mapping of `date` to `date_` in sysl as `date` is a special identifier in sysl
+- namespace
+    - tests use of `sysl_namespace` file option to prefix generated Sysl applications with a Sysl namespace